 It's usually creamy/white-ish in colour but these deposits are bright yellow and appearing as very small to very large lumps.

 The substance itself is harmless but it's teaming in toxic bacteria.
 It's irresistible to dogs - who then quickly get ill after eating it and without immediate treatment can quickly die.

-In February 2014 we first told you here at Visit Fylde Coast about a white waxy substance which has been reported on shorelines pretty much all around the UK.
+It was February 2014 when we first told you here at Visit Fylde Coast about the white waxy substance which has been reported on shorelines pretty much all around the UK.

 You should be keeping an eye on your dog anyway on the beach - palm oil isn't the only trouble they can get into - but if you believe they have eaten any you MUST get them to a vet STRAIGHT AWAY.

-If you see any palm oil please pick it up and put it in a bin - and let us know when and where you found it.
+If you see any lumps of palm oil please pick it up and put it in a bin - and let us know when and where you found it.